Sistan: Early history

-Earlier the area was occupied by Indian tribes related to the Aryans and Iranian peoples and the Kingdom of Gandhar and Shak-sthan, mentioned in Mahabharat, were established.
-Eventually a kingdom known as Arachosia was formed, parts of which were ruled by the Medean Empire by 600 BC.
-The Medes were overthrown by the Achaemenid Persian Empire in 550 BC, and the rest Arachosia was soon annexed.
-The archaeological site of Dahan-i Gholaman was a major Achaemenid centre.
-In the 4th century BC, Macedonian king Alexander the Great annexed the region during his conquest of the Persian Empire and founded the colony of "Alexandria in Arachosia".
-The city of Bost, now encompassed in modern Lashkargah, was also developed as a Hellenistic centre.
+Earlier the area was occupied by Iranian peoples Eventually a kingdom known as Arachosia was formed, parts of which were ruled by the Medes by 600 BC.
+The Medes were overthrown by the Achaemenid Empire in 550 BC, and the rest Arachosia was soon annexed.
+The archaeological site of Dahan-e Gholaman was a major Achaemenid centre.
+In the 4th century BCE, Alexander the Great annexed the region during his conquest of the Empire and founded the colony of Alexandria in Arachosia.
+The city of Bost, now part of Lashkargah, was also developed as a Hellenistic centre.